Sjmarf/ember/docs/index.rst

 Features
 ---------------
-- Readable, compact code.
+- Readable, compact syntax.
-- Integration with Pygame’s event system for fluid handling of UI interactions.
+- Integration with Pygame's event system for fluid handling of UI interactions.
 - An easy-to-use animation API.
 - Extensive customisation, with the ability to create custom UI elements and animation logic with ease.
-- Built with Pixel art in mind.
+- Built with pixel art in mind.
 Ember offers several built-in pixel art styles, as well as the ability to load your own pixel-art fonts from a spritesheet.
 - Support for keyboard and controller navigation.

 Getting Started